coreyp1/defiant/ROADMAP.md

 6. Various utility functions are written.
 7. An Example plugin shows the basics of use with the FAPI and Router.
 8. There is *some* test coverage (mostly the utility functions).
+9. For the moment, a sqlite3 database is used, but will soon be replaced withh a generic database abstraction.
+10. A Rudimentary ORM is in place.
+It has a concept of Tables, Entities, and Attributes.
+Entities are assembled by adding Attributes (e.g., text fields, numbers, etc.).
+Attributes can have sub-attributes for many levels.
+The Entity table is not revisioned (it should only keep static identity data).
+All data about an Entity that can change should be put into an Attribute.
+All Attributes support revisions.

 ## TODO